dgkraus/gobzer/README.md

 ## Required setup

-1. Install the TSM addon and configure it for posting and cancelling auctions.
+1. Install the TSM WoW addon and configure ingame it for posting and cancelling auctions.
 Ensure minimum prices are set correctly, as the bot will not verify them.
 2. Position your character in a location where the auction house, bank, and mailbox are within reach without moving.
 For best results without modifications, I recommend Valley of Wisdom in Ogrimmar (for the "open-air" bank NPC Tatepi at 40.0 46.6) using the newest store-bought auction house mount.
    Modifying the code to use mailbox toys etc. should be easy and straightforward but is not yet implemented.
 3. Set up WoW macros and keybinds as detailed below.